-How To Auto Logout Inactive Users After A Period Of Time In Linux - OSTechNix
+How To Auto Logout Inactive Users After A Period Of Time In Linux

 TMOUT=100

 This makes the user to logout automatically after an inactivity of 100 seconds.
 You can define this value as per your convenient.
-Save and close the file.
+Press ESC and type :wq to save and close the file.

 Apply the changes by running the following command: